SStratum APIs

 Can letting agents charge clients for ID verification, and how common is the passthrough?

-For regulated firms in scope of MLR-2017 (letting agents from May 2025 onwards under the consolidated rule), the passthrough does not change the firm's compliance obligation — the firm remains responsible for the screening regardless of who funds the cost.
-The Stratum letting-agent suite endpoint at /v1/suites/letting-agent/check bundles ID verification (when shipped — currently deferred per W30 routing pending paying-customer signal) with sanctions + PEP + adverse media + UBO walk + property risk into one £4.95 check, leaving the agent typical £15+ margin on a £20 client passthrough.
+For regulated firms in scope of MLR-2017 (letting agents from May 2025 onwards under the consolidated rule), the passthrough does not change the firm's compliance obligation; the firm remains responsible for the screening regardless of who funds the cost.
+The Stratum letting-agent suite endpoint at /v1/suites/letting-agent/check bundles sanctions + PEP + adverse media + UBO walk + property risk into one £4.95 check.
+Biometric ID verification is on the product roadmap; when it ships, the agent will have a typical £15+ margin on a £20 client passthrough at the bundled tier.

 Last updated 2026-05-09.